turbot/powerpipe-docs/docs/reference/cli/dashboard.md

 |  `--snapshot-title string=string` | The title to give a snapshot when uploading to Turbot Pipes.
 | `--var string=string`           | Specify the value of a variable.
 Multiple `--var` arguments may be passed.
 | `--var-file strings`            | Specify a `.ppvar` file containing variable values.
-|  `--database`         | Sets the database that Powerpipe will connect to.
-This can be local (the default) or a remote Turbot Pipes database.
-See [POWERPIPE_DATABASE](/docs/reference/env-vars/powerpipe_database) for details.